stalepig/deep-mucosal-imaging/Reference.md

 ## Returns
 * A new directory is created in the directory of the input file.
 * The input image is broken into its tiles.
 Each tile is written as a separate OME-TIFF file to disk.
 The tiles are numbered sequentially as tile_{i}_.ome.tif where *{i}* is the tile number.
 Each tile contains all the color channels and z planes.
+* A metadata file indicating the number of channels and the tile configuration is written to the output directory.

 ## Typical Use
 You have just acquired your gigantic image and want to begin the process of stitching and analyzing it.